firojalam/nativqa-framework/README.md

 #### Parameters

 - `--engine` Search engine to use for collect QA.
-Currently supports only Google, Bing, and Yahoo.
+Currently supports only Google, Bing, and Yahoo for text pipeline.
-- `--search_type` Type of search either `text` or `image`.
-[Currently supports only Google for image search.]
+- `--search_type` Type of search either `text`, `image`, or `video`.
+[For image search, currently supports only Google and Bing, and supports Google for video search.]
 - `--input_file` seed query file should be CSV/TSV
 - `--country_code` Parameter defines the country to use for the Google search.
 The country code supported by Google.
 - `--location` Parameter defines from where you want the search to originate.